wwwlicious/servicestack-eventstore/ReadMe.md

 ### Subscribing to Named Streams ###

-There are four different kinds of subscription to streams that ServiceStack.EventStore can create:
+There are four different kinds of subscriptions to streams that ServiceStack.EventStore can create:

 <table class="tg">
   <tr>